larsrohwedder/larsrohwedder.github.io/teaching/dm510-25/plan.md

 | 08-04-2025 | 20-05-2025 |  File System                | TBD            |
 "%}

+The projects are submitted in teams of two students (in exceptions: three).
+Each submission consists of **source code** and **screen recording**.
+- source code:
+- screen recording:

+Grading is done according to the following rubric.
 ### Exam and Assessment

 There is a written exam at the end of the course.
 It counts as 80% of the grade with